 of seven elected officials, each elected for a six-year term, and one non-voting student

-trustee, who serves a one-year term.
-Trustees legislate by majority rule through formal
+trustee who serves a one-year term.
+Trustees legislate by majority rule through the

-passage of policies, resolutions and motions.
-Community College District 523 is one
+formal passage of policies, resolutions and motions.
+Community College District 523

 The President of Kishwaukee College is Dr. Laurie Borowicz.
 Dr. Borowicz joined Kishwaukee College as the fifth President in 2016.
 Throughout